schnerring/hugo-theme-gruvbox/README.md

 Two options are available to configure the theme colors:

 - `defaultTheme`: `dark` or `light` (defaults to `light`)
   Default theme color for when a user visits the site for the first time.
+OS or user preference override this setting.
+[See this comment for more details.](https://github.com/schnerring/hugo-theme-gruvbox/issues/34#issuecomment-1235870375)
 - `themeColor`: `gray`, `red`, `green`, `yellow`, `blue`, `purple`, `aqua`, or `orange` (defaults to `blue`)
   Theme color for things such as links, headings etc.